Women battle misogyny to send hip-hop spinning in a new direction

 The theme of female empowerment remains but the message has changed — with artists such as Megan thee Stallion and the City Girls rapping about sexual liberation and hypergamous values, as well as women having their own money.

 The pervasiveness of misogyny and patriarchal violence still threatens the existence of female rappers.
-Some experts think that female rap is more hyper-sexualized than ever before.
+Some experts think that female rap is more hyper-sexualized than ever before, and artists must fit a certain body standard to be accepted.

+Clark pointed out the rise in popularity of the Brazilian butt lift surgery among female rappers.
+“It’s hard to tell whether or not someone is doing that because they genuinely want to do that.
+They feel more pleased with their body with that procedure versus those who are told if you want to make it in this industry, you have to do this.”

 There’s also a push for more femme-presenting queer and non-binary artists to have a platform in a genre that has been largely homophobic and heteronormative since its inception.